mamedev/docs/source/basicuse/using.rst

 **-[no]artwork_crop** / **-[no]artcrop**

 	Enable cropping of artwork to the game screen area only.
 This works best with -video gdi or -video d3d, and means that vertically oriented games running full screen can display their artwork to the left and right sides of the screen.
-This does not work with -video ddraw because of the way the game screens are rendered and scaled after the fact.
 This option can also be controlled via the Video Options menu in the user interface.
 The default is OFF (*-noartwork_crop*).

 **-[no]use_backdrops** / **-[no]backdrop**